Content Delivery Platforms and Paligo CCMS: Powering Multi-Channel Documentation

 Translation Management

-Managing technical documentation in a single language is one thing.
-Managing it in multiple languages is another.
 Paligo CCMS provides translation management capabilities that enable teams to create content in one language and send it for translation to third-party translation providers.
 What’s great about this built-in translation capability is that you only need to translate a topic once, and the translation is applied everywhere that topic is used.
-This approach to translation means lower translation costs and faster translations.
+This approach means lower translation costs and faster translations.

 Integrations with CDPs for Publishing

 Paligo CCMS allows you to publish documentation in various formats and on different channels.
 It supports XML, HTML5, PDF, Word, and more, so you can publish content in any format you need.
-It also includes built-in integrations with CDPs, including Zoomin, Fluid Topics, and web hosting and deployment platform Netlify.
+It also includes built-in integrations with CDPs, including Zoomin, Fluid Topics, and web hosting platform Netlify.

 Three Content Delivery Options with Paligo CCMS